 Comprehensive Assessment Integration

-Have a minimum of 18 semester hours of course work in behavioral sciences with a grade of B (3.0) or better.
+Have completed at least 18 semester hours of course work in behavioral sciences with a grade of B (3.0) or better.

 Have completed prerequisite undergraduate courses in general psychology, elementary statistics, child or developmental psychology, and abnormal psychology.

 International applicants whose native language is not English must submit official test scores from the TOEFL, IELTS, or PTE.
 Students below the minimum requirement may be considered for conditional admission.
 Refer to Graduate Admission Deadlines and Requirements for additional information on English requirements.
 International applicants may be considered for an English test requirement waiver.
 Refer to Additional Requirements for International Applicants to review waiver eligibility.